 - Salt slows down the yeast.
 When adding salt to the dough, the yeast gets less active, and you get a longer, slower rise.

-- Salt helps strengthening gluten so the dough keeps its shape during the long fermentation.
+- Salt helps strengthen gluten, so the dough keeps its shape during the long fermentation.

 - A long and slow fermentation improves flavor and texture.
 The strong gluten formation makes the dough elastic and less prone to tearing.

-- Can you believe the salt, also, helps brown and crisp the crust during baking?
+- Can you believe the salt also helps brown and crisp the crust during baking?
 A lot information about SALT!
-Who new salt could play such an important roll in pizza dough
+Who knew salt could play such an important role in pizza dough

-How to Make Neapolitan Pizza Dough Step-by-Step with Photos
+How to Make Neapolitan Pizza Dough Recipe Step-by-Step with Photos

 Here are visuals and directions to making the perfect Neapolitan Pizza Dough